Xray Quick Scan Guide

 Define a policy that creates violations only for “High” issues, without any actions such as failing builds, preventing downloads and sending notifications.

-This will allow you to sort through each of the violations, and choose either to fix or whitelist using an ignore rule.
+This will allow you to sort through each of the violations, and choose either to fix or add to an Allow List using an ignore rule.
 Once all high-severity issues are cleaned up, actions can be introduced to notify in case of new detected high severity violations.

 This process should be repeated for the medium-severity and low-severity issues.